BlueBrain/nexus-web/README.md

 - `HOST_NAME`: name of host where application is available from: i.e. `https://bbp-nexus.epfl.ch` (default is protocol + host where server is running from)
 - `CLIENT_ID`: The application name used for _OpenID Connect_ authentication (default is `nexus-web`)
 - `API_ENDPOINT`: The URL pointing to Nexus API.
 Default is '/'
-- `SECURE`: Is nexus web running in https or not.
+- `SECURE`: Is Nexus Fusion running in https or not.
 Default is `false`
 - `GTM_CODE`: The Google Analytics Identifier.
 GA won't be present unless an ID is specified.
-- `SENTRY_DSN`: The sentry URL Nexus Web needs to report errors to.
+- `SENTRY_DSN`: The sentry URL Nexus Fusion needs to report errors to.
 Default is undefined.
 - `STUDIO_VIEW`: The location of the aggregate elastic search view that contains all the projects: `orgLabel/projectLabel/viewId`

 The following concern Plugins.
 [See how to manage plugin deployments](./docs/plugins.md)